kragen/derctuo/markdown/punk-zine-look.md

-Of course when it comes to *documents* we have a Web-native vernacular for such things, or really several now: plain-text mailing lists and their archives; the GeoCities epoch of garish backgrounds, animated GIFs, "under construction" signs, and `<blink>` and `<marquee>` tags;
+Of course when it comes to *documents* we have a Web-native vernacular for such things, or really several now: plain-text mailing lists and their archives; the GeoCities epoch of garish backgrounds, animated GIFs, “under construction” signs, and `<blink>` and `<marquee>` tags;
 README.md on GitHub; Yahoo Groups; Facebook groups; and so on.
-But what I'm interested in here is *user interfaces*.
+But what I’m interested in here is *user interfaces*.

 User interfaces are not documents.
 Their appearance changes over time, and not in a predetermined way — rather, in a way that arises from *interaction* with the user, who is in a significant sense the coauthor of what they are seeing.

-What's the equivalent of the typewriter and xerox for user interface design?
+What’s the equivalent of the typewriter and xerox for user interface design?
 Hypercard?